chrisprice/d3-financial-components/site/src/components/chart/cartesian.md

 </script>

 A number of the more [complex examples](/examples) use the cartesian chart as the basic 'boiler plate' for constructing a chart.

+By default the series within the plot area are cropped to fit.
+This ensures that nothing obscures the axes.
+When this is not required (e.g. when rendering data annotations over axes) add the series to the plot area overlay instead.